Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models

 \bmhead{Authors' Contributions} All authors contributed to the study conception and design.
 Martin Mayr and Marcel Dreier performed the study analysis.
-The first draft of the manuscript was written by Martin Mayr, and all authors commented on previous versions of the manuscript.
+Martin Mayr wrote the first draft of the manuscript, and all authors commented on previous versions of the manuscript.
 All authors read and approved the final manuscript.

 \begin{appendices}